Moore scores 21, Houston hammers Illinois to make Sweet 16 | Times Leader

 Click here to subscribe today or Login.

-PITTSBURGH (AP) — Taze Moore scored 21 points, Jamal Shead added 18 and Houston, a Final Four team last season, advanced to the Sweet 16 of the NCAA Tournament with a 68-53 win Sunday over Illinois, ousted in the opening weekend for the second straight year.
+Taze Moore scored 21 points and Jamal Shead added 18 as the Cougars, a Final Four team last season, advanced in the South Region of the NCAA Tournament with a 68-53 win Sunday over Illinois, ousted in the opening weekend for the second straight year.

-The fifth-seeded Cougars (31-5), who lost their two best players to season-ending injuries, are headed home to Texas for the next round, which will be in San Antonio, about a three-hour drive from Houston.
+The fifth-seeded Cougars (31-5) are making another serious run at a national title despite losing their two best players to season-ending injuries.
+Now, with a trio of transfers and a defense with some serious teeth, they’re headed home to Texas for the next round — in San Antonio, against either Arizona or TCU.

+“It’s our heart,” Shead said when asked about this team’s toughness.
+“We don’t want to lose.
+We want to win for each other.
+We love each other so much, these guys are like my brothers, you know, it goes way beyond basketball.

+“We want to keep it going as long as we possibly can.”

 Kyler Edwards added 15 points for Houston, a team often overlooked but making major noise again this March.

-With Houston’s fans chanting “Sweet 16, Sweet 16” in the final seconds, Edwards dropped one last 3-pointer and seconds later lifted Moore, another of Houston’s transfers, off the floor.
+With Houston’s fans chanting “Sweet 16, Sweet 16” in the closing seconds, Edwards dropped one last 3-pointer from the corner and seconds later lifted Moore, another of Houston’s transfers, off the floor.

+The Cougars faced major adversity in December when guards Marcus Sasser and Tramon Mark, two of the holdovers from last year’s talented squad, were lost to injuries.
+But instead of folding, Houston’s players formed an even tighter bond.

+“We got a brand-new bunch,” Sampson said, dried off and fully dressed.
+“But the culture never changes.
+Because they’re great kids and they’re high-character kids, they buy in.
+It’s never about them.
+Our program is always about we and us, and that’s what happens when you have great kids.”

 For Illinois, it’s another year of deep disappointment.
 The fourth-seeded Fighting Illini (23-10) were determined to go farther after being bumped by Loyola Chicago last year, but couldn’t get past the second round again.